tingaz-2nye/Students-management-system/README.md

 # Students-management-system

-This a Bootstrap 3, Jquery and PHP backend built which allows schools to manage their students.
+This a Bootstrap 3, Jquery and PHP backend build, which allows schools to manage their students.
-The application allows teachers and admin to monitor student result and well as pass out important information To their students as well as parents.
+The application allows teachers and admin to monitor student result as well as pass out important information to their students and parents.
 The application allows teachers to pass out assignment to students.
 It also allows teachers and parents to interact via a chat system.
 The application also allows parents to view their children's results.